united-manufacturing-hub/umh.docs.umh.app/README.md

 This repository contains the assets required to build the [United Manufacturing Hub documentation website](https://umh.docs.umh.app).

+## Quickstart

+If you're using Gitpod, your environment will be set up automatically.
+If not, you can open the project on Ubuntu and simply run make.
+If you encounter any issues, you can still edit the Markdown files directly and watch the resulting build on Cloudflare.

 ## Contributing

 The UMH is open source, and contributions from the UMH community are welcomed!
 An entire section of UMH's docs site contains information about [contributing](https://umh.docs.umh.app/docs/development/contribute/) to the project.
 Within this section, you can find information about [contributing to UMH docs](https://umh.docs.umh.app/docs/development/contribute/documentation/).
 Guidelines are provided for [adding documentation](https://umh.docs.umh.app/docs/development/contribute/new-content/add-documentation/), and it is possible to make small [changes using GitHub](https://umh.docs.umh.app/docs/development/contribute/new-content/add-documentation/#changes-using-github) without needing to understand git!